SerEgoroff/onlinesales.core/README.md

 <a id="run-test-project"></a>
 ### Running automated test suite

-1. Locate the project `OnlineSales.Tests`.
+1. Locate the project `SalesPro.Tests`.

 2. Locate `appsettings.tests.json` file and verify the database credentials.
     * Configurations available in `appsettings.tests.json` file will replace the same configurations in `appsettings.json` file at run time.